Stage Three: Individualized Exploration

 In a four-week critical care clerkship, you develop the knowledge, skills, and experience you need to care for critically ill patients.
 You are assigned to a specialty intensive care unit and become an active member of the care team.
 Responsibilities include daily teaching rounds and following, assessing, and treating critically ill patients.

-Advanced Medicine Subinternship
+Advanced Medicine Acting Internship

-The advanced medicine subinternship provides additional training and experience in managing the care of hospitalized patients on an internal medicine inpatient ward.
+The advanced medicine acting internship provides additional training and experience in managing the care of hospitalized patients on an internal medicine inpatient ward.
 It better prepares you for a residency in internal medicine or, if that is not your eventual destination, offers a final opportunity to study internal medicine before you complete residency training in another area.

-Advanced Surgery Subinternship
+Advanced Surgery Acting Internship

-Advanced Pediatrics Subinternship
+Advanced Pediatrics Acting Internship

 Grades are honors, high pass, pass, and fail.